BirdiePeep/CppCSharpBridge/README.md

 # Overview

 This project aids in the process of bridging C++ and Mono C# code.
 The code compiles into a executable that reads in interface files and generates binding C++ and C# files.
 Once generated those files are all that is needed to bridge the languages.
-This tool is designed to be simple and to the point, not requiring any external libraries or complicated make process.
+This tool is designed to be simple and to the point, not requiring any external libraries or make process.

 # Features